 One of the most crucial factors you and your attorney should consider is the possibility of prevailing when it comes to liability.
 If the at-fault party is definitely to blame for your injuries, your settlement offer shouldn’t be reduced because of the risk of losing your case.
 If you only have a 70% chance of winning based on liability, consider taking 30% less money in a settlement.

 However, there are cases where it’s unclear who is at fault.
 In personal injury lawsuits, the blame may not rest on one party.
 This means several parties may be responsible for your injuries or pain and suffering.
 If your case involves several entities, your settlement offer must account for the fault of each party connected to your personal injuries.

 However, if you’re in any way responsible for the accident, this must be factored into your settlement deal.
 If the fault of all entities involved, including you as the injured party is around 80%, then the defendants should offer you about 80% of damages for your settlement.

 For severe personal injury lawsuits, it’s best to consult a personal injury attorney before accepting a settlement offer.

 Contact Our Experienced Naperville Personal Injury Lawyers Today!

-At CCAL, our experienced Naperville personal injury lawyers understand the complexities involved with personal injury lawsuits, and the importance of presenting enough supporting evidence.
-We will work with you to compile the evidence and we’ll consult with medical experts when necessary so we can effectively pursue your claim.
+At Ktenas Injury Lawyers, our experienced Naperville personal injury lawyers understand the complexities involved with personal injury lawsuits and the importance of presenting enough supporting evidence.
+We will work with you to compile the evidence and we’ll consult with medical experts when necessary so we can effectively pursue your compensation claim.

-Our Chicago personal injury lawyers are dedicated to getting clients the most favorable outcome.
+Our Chicago injury firm is dedicated to getting clients the most favorable outcome.
 Contact us today at (312) 300-2515, or chat with us online to see how we can help.